No smoking in national parks

 From 1 May 2016 the smoking ban applies to all parks, with some exceptions.

 It applies to picnic areas, campgrounds, accommodations, beaches, lookouts, walking tracks, and on national park roads.
 The ban doesn't apply to some commercial lease or licence areas, or to private residences located within a park.
-Visit the Office of Environment and Heritage website to see the No smoking in parks policy.
+Read the no smoking in parks policy.

 The smoking ban in NSW national parks and reserves will: